MSPH Program Overview

 PH.380.611 | Fundamentals of Program Evaluation | 4 |

 C12.
-Discuss multiple dimensions of the policy-making process, including the role of ethics and evidence.
+Discuss the policy-making process, including the roles of ethics and evidence.

 Code | Title | Credits |